Trusted WordPress tutorials, when you need them most.

 Danielle

 Hi..I would like to ask a few doubts.
 Since I am not a Technically person, these might look silly, yet would appreciate the right response.
-I currently have a blog at WordPress with the free wordpress.com domain.
+I currently have a blog at Wordpress with the free wordpress.com domain.
 I would like to change it and run advts on my blog.
 On searching over the net and from a few information that I received, they say to buy a domain from sites like GoDaddy and then apply for ads.
-But I guess, WordPress does not support that….I am a bit confused reading so many articles across the web.
+But I guess, Wordpress does not support that….I am a bit confused reading so many articles across the web.
 Could you please explain as to what should be my first step and how I should go about it, what are the approximate charges and where should I be paying..as I do not want to take a hurry step, but go one by one an do not want to loose all that I have build up so far…..also will I loose my followers on changing the outlook of my blog…..Please Advice.

-48. Camille Willemain says
+49. Camille Willemain

 I have been using my own custom domain but with wordpress.com for almost a year and I’m pretty worried that if I move it I will break all of my image files as they have my domain with the .wordpress.com attached.
 Does anyone know if this is a problem?